Last updated on March 12, 2026

 You can play a lot of different archetypes with Simic cards, but two with incredible support are +1/+1 counters and landfall.

 To exploit +1/+1 counters to their fullest, you want to focus on small, efficient creatures that you’ll grow over time.
 There’s no point in dumping mana into an already-large creature to make it larger when you can have an army of big bois.
-Mana generation goes well with a bunch of cheap cards; creatures like Gyre Sage and Kami of Whispered Hopes help here.
+Mana generation goes well with a bunch of cheap cards; creatures like Gyre Sage and Kami of Whispered Hopes, or enchantments like Branching Evolution help here.

-If you want to exploit landfall, a few choice landfall cards like Greensleeves, Maro-Sorcerer and Scute Swarm let you take over the game while utilizing cards like Uro, Titan of Nature's Wrath and Risen Reef to make all those extra land drops.
+If you want to exploit landfall, a few choice landfall cards like Greensleeves, Maro-Sorcerer, Scute Swarm, and Springheart Nantuko let you take over the game while utilizing cards like Uro, Titan of Nature's Wrath and Risen Reef to make all those extra land drops.

 What Is Simic Good at in MTG?

 Simic is best at performing basic game actions.
-This is the color of landfall, of Growth Spiral, of Up the Beanstalk.
-It’s the mingling of card advantage and the best creatures.
+This is the color of landfall, of Exploration, big plants and deep ocean horrors.
+It’s the mingling of card advantage, mana advantage, counters, tokens and the best creatures.

 The strongest game actions you can take in Magic are making land drops and drawing spells.
 Simic’s strength comes from facilitating both these actions with its cards.
 Simic value piles are a real thing for this simple truth.
 The best way to build Simic decks is to find a gameplay aspect and get the most from it.